Brainvibe/1UpLoot/README.md

 * [MongoDB Atlas](https://www.mongodb.com/) account
 * [pip](https://pypi.org/project/pip/)

-After you have everything installed, first clone the project from GitHub:
+After you have everything installed, start by cloning the project from GitHub:

 * Go to [GitHub repository](https://github.com/Brainvibe/1UpLoot).
 * Under the repository name, click the green "Clone or download" button.
 * In the Clone with HTTPs section, copy the clone URL for the repository.
 * Open the terminal in your IDE.
-* Change the current working directory to the location where you want the cloned directory to be made.
+* Change the current working directory to the location where you want the cloned directory to be created.
 * Copy paste the following command:

 ```git clone https://github.com/Legaeldan/milestone-3```